cwarwicker/moodle-block_quick_user/README.md

 Installation
 ------------
-- Download the plugin as a ZIP File and extract
+1. Download the plugin and place it in your /blocks/ directory
-- Rename the folder from the git branch name "moodle-block_quick_user-master" to just "quick_user"
+2. Run the Moodle upgrade process
-- Place the folder in your /blocks/ directory and then add it to a course page.
+3. Add the block to a page and start using it

 License